graphprotocol/contracts/packages/issuance/contracts/agreement/RecurringAgreementManager.md

 - **`beforeCollection`** — just-in-time top-up.
 If escrow can't cover the pending collection, RAM deposits the shortfall (funds permitting).
 This safety net is always active regardless of escrow basis.
 - **`afterCollection`** — reconciles the agreement and rebalances its pair's escrow in the same transaction.

-If RAM is paused, these callbacks revert (low-level calls, so the collection itself still succeeds) and escrow accounting drifts until RAM is unpaused and reconciled.
+If RAM is paused, these callbacks revert but the collector swallows them (low-level calls): a collection still goes through as long as escrow already covers it, and the skipped `afterCollection` leaves escrow accounting to drift until RAM is unpaused and reconciled.
+The JIT top-up is unavailable while paused, so a collection exceeding current escrow reverts.
 To fully halt collections, pause `RecurringCollector` too.

 Reconciliation can also be triggered manually (permissionless, when RAM is not paused):